 Learning how to love yourself unconditionally is a key to lasting health and happiness.
 Practicing extreme self care is an important part of showing yourself this kind of love.
-If you are ill or unhappy (and even if you aren't), practicing unconditional agape love toward yourself and others makes life healthier and happier for everyone.
+If you are ill or unhappy (and even if you aren't), showing yourself and others agape love makes life healthier and happier for everyone.
 The universal law of cause and effect and the law of reciprocity, or sowing and reaping, will make it so.
 It can make a critical difference in your recovery and sense of well-being.

-Knowing how to love yourself when you don't know how can seem overwhelming.
+Learning how to love yourself when you don't know how can seem overwhelming.
 It can be challenging to allow your mind and heart to open in this way.
 It can go against your programming.
 That's okay.
 Any step in this direction is a good step.
-Showing yourself and others real love in meaningful, tangible ways as a daily practice is challenging.
-This is a lifelong process of transformation that doesn't happen over night.
+Showing yourself and others real love in meaningful, tangible ways as a daily practice is a lifelong process of transformation that doesn't happen over night.
 It starts with developing a vibrant, nurturing relationship with your authentic self that then spills over to bless others as well.

 The words of St. Paul to the Corinthians explains the power and nature of unconditional love.
 The words engraved on this stone are as true today as they were two thousand years ago.
 You don't have to be religious or even spiritual to embrace them.
 Imagine how wonderful the world would be if we loved ourselves and others, including all sentient beings, in this way.
 It would be a taste of heaven on earth for all of us.